 Health Claim Costs are Increasing in China

-Why Expat Health Insurance Is A Must?
+Why is Expat Health Insurance A Must?

 If you plan to stay in China to work and live for some time, it is strongly suggested that you should obtain quality expat health insurance before departure.
-Though China is implementing healthcare reforms these years, medical facilities in many areas are very basic.
-Even in many major cities that satisfactory healthcare in public hospitals for expats are available, the method of payment and the quality of medical treatment may be inadequate.
+Though China is implementing healthcare reforms these days, medical facilities in many areas are very basic.
+Even in many major cities where satisfactory healthcare in public hospitals for expats are available, the method of payment and the quality of medical treatment may still be inadequate.
 For the popular choice of foreign-run hospitals, expats are usually required to make payment in advance before receiving medical treatment.
 It can be very expensive for emergency treatment and medications in most of the international hospitals.

 Expat Financial offers several different international health insurance plans for expatriates of any nationality across the world.
 We also offer excellent service before and after you purchase your international health insurance plan.
 Our firm is also very experienced in sourcing group plans for multinational firms with expats in China.
-If you have questions about our international medical insurance plans or you want to discuss your needs and produce a customized quote, please contact us or complete the quote form.
+If you have questions about our international medical insurance plans or if you want to discuss your needs and produce a customized quote, please contact us or complete the quote form.